 Black ink formulations are almost infinite.
-For a specific application, ink chemists may choose to create a fully pigment-based ink or a fully dye-based ink, or they may combine pigments and dyes.
+For a specific application, inkjet chemists may choose to create a fully pigment-based ink or a fully dye-based ink, or they may combine pigments and dyes.
 One common scenario involves chemists taking a pigment-based ink designed for durability and maximum adhesion and adding black dye to improve the brilliance of the color.

 Additionally, ink chemists can choose from multiple black inks and dyes, each of which can have slightly different hues.
 Many standard dye-based inks often look blue once printed, and many pigment-based inks can appear somewhat brown.
 By carefully choosing to use specific dyes or pigments, ink manufacturers can meet precise color specifications.

-Is there a “best choice?”
+Is there a “best choice?” for black ink

 Both pigment-based and dye-based black inks have advantages.
 In general, dye-based inks create a more brilliant color than pigmented black inks and are less expensive, but they tend to degrade or fade over time.

 Pigment-based inks have superior binding ability, but their color can look a little lighter than a dye-based black.
 Pigment inks are typically more expensive than dye inks, as well.
 For specific substrates, pigment-based black inks are the only practical options.
 For example, ceramics exclusively rely on pigmented inks because of the adhesive properties.